POPWorldMedia/POPForums/docs/starthere.md

 ## Upgrading?

-v20 does not have substantial architectural changes compared to v19.
+v21 has breaking changes for using `IForumAdapter`.
+See [Cusstomization](customization.md) for more information.

 This version has data changes.
-From v19.x, run the `PopForums19to20.sql` script included in the `PopForums.Sql` project.
-If you need to upgrade from v16.x, v.17x or v18.x, _first_ run the `PopForums16to19.sql` script against your database, which is found in the `PopForums.Sql` project.
+From v20.x, run the `PopForums20to21.sql` script included in the `PopForums.Sql` project.
+If you need to upgrade from v16.x to v20.x, _first_ run the `PopForums16to20.sql` script against your database, which is found in the `PopForums.Sql` project.
 It's safe to run this script more than once.
-IMPORTANT: Because of the changes to private messages, you must first also delete all of the existing history by running `DELETE FROM pf_PrivateMessage` against your database.
+IMPORTANT: Going from v18 forward, because of the changes to private messages, you must first also delete all of the existing history by running `DELETE FROM pf_PrivateMessage` against your database.
 The reason that this isn't included in the upgrade script is because you should know it's necessary and do it on your own.

 Updating your app from the legacy ASP.NET MVC world to ASP.NET Core is non-trivial, and well beyond the scope of this documentation.